zengbing15/lumos_doc/docs/tutorials/database.md

 <!--First, we do provide pre-built binaries linked with electron's node version.-->

-To install the pre-built native module of the CKB indexer for Electro applications:
+To install the pre-built native module of the CKB indexer for Electron applications:

 <!--Install npm dependencies in your Electron app to make sure the pre-built native modules compiled for Electron to be downloaded.-->